 So, here’s a list of brands that make hiking gear in Australia.
 Couple of hunting/tactical gear brands, and a bit of food and canvas on here too.

 A brand best known for their ultra durable backpacks and quality sleeping bags, One Planet doesn’t manufacture all of its products in Australia but some.
 Products that are made in Australia are clearly labelled with a badge on their website, which is their entire range of packs, bags, and rain jackets.
 Everything else is presumably made in China or Vietnam.

 “… One Planet still proudly manufactures the majority of its products in Australia.
 Products that we cannot economically produce in Melbourne are developed and tested locally, then produced in China or Vietnam in close association with our partner factories.”

-Ottie Merino is an Australian owned merino hiking clothing brand that manufactures in Sydney.
-Their wool jersey fabric is processed and knitted in Melbourne from merino wool from happy sheep in Australia and New Zealand.
+Ottie Merino is an Australian owned merino hiking clothing brand that is based in Melbourne and manufacturers in Australia.
+They use 100% merino wool from Australian sheep that’s 100% mulesing-free.

 Established in 2012 by Dan Pitt, Wilderness Threadworks specialise in backpacks and backpack accessories such as pouches and hip belts.

 “All designs go through a rigorous development period to ensure these products perform to their maximum potential.
 Products are built here in Australia, from start to finish.
 I take your order, build your gear and ship it to your door.”